This easy vegan brown gravy takes just 15 minutes to make and is full of savory flavor! Perfect for drowning a pile of mashed potatoes.

 - Looking for main dishes?
 Here are our favorite Vegetarian Thanksgiving Main Dishes.

 - Want a side with that?
-We’ve got lots to choose from: Healthy Thanksgiving Side Dishes.
+We’ve got lots to choose from: Healthy Thanksgiving Side Dishes or Best Thanksgiving Recipes.

 - Got an Instant Pot?
 It’s perfect for Thanksgiving, and many of these can be made using it.
 Here are our Top 10 Instant Pot Thanksgiving Recipes.